On the wall-normal velocity variance in canonical wall-bounded turbulence: Results

-The local scaling observed in Figs. \ref{fig:cond_variances}(\textit{a,b}) can be combined with theoretical forms of the spectrum to propose a semi-empirical expression for the wall-normal velocity variance.
+The dependence on local parameters observed in Figs. \ref{Fig6}(\textit{a,b}) can be combined with theoretical forms of the spectrum to propose a semi-empirical expression for the wall-normal velocity variance.
 At a sufficiently large $Re_\epsilon$, an inertial subrange of scales will emerge in the spectrum with self-similar behavior following Kolomogrov's \citeyearpar{Kolmogorov1941} hypotheses:

 where $C_w \approx$ 0.65 is a constant \citep{Saddoughi1994}.
-The lower wavenumber limit of the inertial subrange has been shown to scale with $\ell_\epsilon$ (see \S \ref{subsec:params} and references therein) such that $E_{ww} = C_w \epsilon^{2/3} \ell_\epsilon^{5/3}$ at $k_y=\ell_\epsilon^{-1}$.
-The observed scaling of the $E_{ww}$ peak with the generalized parameters in Fig. \ref{fig:peak_trends}, along with the definition in Eq. \eqref{eq:ell}, leads to the same proportional relation:
+The lower wavenumber limit of the inertial subrange has been shown to be well predicted by $\ell_\epsilon$ (see \S \ref{subsec:params} and references therein) such that $E_{ww} = C_w \epsilon^{2/3} \ell_\epsilon^{5/3}$ at $k_y=\ell_\epsilon^{-1}$.
+The observed alignment of the $E_{ww}$ peak with the general parameters in Fig. \ref{Fig5}, along with the definition in Eq. \eqref{Eq2_4}, leads to the same proportional relation:

-The definition of $\ell_\epsilon$ is therefore inherently consistent with the transition from the larger scales that determine $\epsilon$ to the inertial subrange scales that depend only on $\epsilon$ as seen in Eq. \eqref{eq:isr}.
-The only external factor in correctly setting this transition is the velocity scale used to define $\ell_\epsilon$ in Eq. \eqref{eq:ell}, which must be chosen based on observed scaling in the spectrum.
+The definition of $\ell_\epsilon$ is therefore inherently consistent with the transition from the larger scales that determine $\epsilon$ to the inertial subrange scales that depend only on $\epsilon$ as seen in Eq. \eqref{Eq3_1}.
+The only external factor in correctly setting this transition is the velocity parameter used to define $\ell_\epsilon$ in Eq. \eqref{Eq2_4}, which must be chosen based on observed scaling in the spectrum.

-In the high-Reynolds-number limit, the variance contribution $\overline{{w^\prime}^2}_{s}$ becomes governed by the inertial subrange behavior in Eq. \eqref{eq:isr}:
+In the high-Reynolds-number limit, the variance contribution $\overline{{w^\prime}^2}_{s}$ becomes governed by the inertial subrange behavior in Eq. \eqref{Eq3_1}:

 where the integral limits are the scales for the start and end of the inertial subrange.
-Equation \eqref{eq:int} neglects the shape of both the spectrum peak and dissipative cutoff which deviate from -5/3.
-Evaluating the integral and using the definition of $\ell_\epsilon$ in Eq. \eqref{eq:ell} leads to
+Equation \eqref{Eq3_3} neglects the shape of both the spectrum peak and dissipative cutoff which deviate from -5/3.
+Evaluating the integral and using the definition of $\ell_\epsilon$ in Eq. \eqref{Eq2_4} leads to